| 24th April

 and airsports aviation community.
 During the two years time

-since EASA was officially established as Aviation Agency
+since EASA was officially established as Aviation Agency of

-curve which resulted in a better and more complete understanding
+which resulted in a better and more complete understanding

 of the airsports system in the 25 member states.
 It is now